This post was updated on June 13, 2014 to include a new recipe video.

 - Using two forks, shred the chicken breasts by holding one fork steady and slowly scraping the other fork, prongs faced backwards, away from the other fork (see picture above).
 Transfer the shredded chicken to a large bowl.
 Add half the enchilada sauce, ½ cup each of the Monterrey jack and cheddar cheeses and the ½ cup of cilantro to the shredded chicken.
 Stir to combine.

-Lightly spray the tortillas with cooking spray (or brush lightly with olive oil).
+- Lightly spray the exposed tortillas with cooking spray (or brush lightly with olive oil).
 This will help the tortillas turn golden in the oven and will also help keep them from cracking.
 Place baking dish in the oven, uncovered, for 8-10 minutes or until the tortillas begin to turn golden.

 - Reduce the oven temperature to 400 degrees.
 Remove the baking dish from the oven.
 Pour the remaining sauce over the enchiladas and sprinkle remaining cheese over the sauce.
 Sprinkle with 1 tbsp. fresh cilantro.
 Lightly cover baking dish with aluminum foil and place into the oven for 20 minutes.
 Carefully remove foil after 20 minutes and bake, uncovered, for an additional 5-10 minutes or until the cheese is golden.

 - Remove form the oven and let stand 5-10 minutes prior to serving.
 Feel free to add a dollop (or two!) of sour cream and some more chopped cilantro for a garnish if you’d like.